-1. Slice service will be provided under contracts essentially the same as the existing Slice agreement.
+- 1. Slice service will be provided under contracts essentially the same as the existing Slice agreement.
 The purchaser will receive a fixed percentage (Selected Slice Percentage) of the variable output (energy, capacity, storage and pondage) of the Defined FBS, and will pay the same fixed percentage of the Defined FBS costs.
 The Selected Slice Percentage established when the Slice contract is signed will be based on the forecast of the purchaser's net requirement for FY 2007.
-As under the current Slice agreement, the purchaser's Selected Slice Percentage will be fixed by contract.

-2. The net requirement of each Slice purchaser will be subject to periodic determination, as it is under the current Slice agreement, which periodic determination will establish on a planning basis the division between Requirements and Surplus Slice.
+As under the current Slice agreement, the purchaser's Selected Slice Percentage will be fixed by contract. - 2.
+The net requirement of each Slice purchaser will be subject to periodic determination, as it is under the current Slice agreement, which periodic determination will establish on a planning basis the division between Requirements and Surplus Slice.
 As under the current Slice agreement, BPA will have the ability to recall power under contractually specified conditions when the Slice purchaser has retail load loss, which contractual provisions will be similar to those in the current Slice agreement.
-These provisions will include withdrawal of non-federal resources, determination of BPA deficits, and reasonable compensation to the Slice purchaser if BPA recalls power.
+These provisions will include withdrawal of non-federal resources, determination of BPA deficits, and reasonable compensation to the Slice purchaser if BPA recalls power. - 3.
+Slice purchasers will pay their Selected Slice Percentage of the Defined FBS costs, including the costs of any DSI settlement, the augmentation costs associated with the first 75 aMW of new public utility load (except as provided in section V below), and the costs of the investor-owned utility financial settlement.
+Except for the limited inclusion of augmentation costs for new preference utility load described in Section III(D), all of the costs of providing Requirements service, such as resources procured by BPA to serve Requirements customers, planned net revenues for risk associated with Requirements service, costs of shaping purchases, and any credit for secondary energy sales will be excluded from the Defined FBS costs paid by Slice purchasers. - 4.
+Under the new long-term contracts, BPA will not collect financial reserves under the Slice product, nor will Slice purchasers receive any benefit from financial reserves held by BPA.
+However, at the end of FY 2006 (and at the start of FY 2007), BPA's financial reserves will include amounts that were contributed during the 2002-06 rate period through purchases of Block and Requirements power products other than Slice by customers that have selected the Slice product under the new power contract.

-12 The settlement described in this section does not include any claims or judicial or administrative litigation relating to DSI service or to DSI rates.
+The settlement described in this section does not include any claims or judicial or administrative litigation relating to DSI service or to DSI rates.